-Each Core and Optional module, with the exception of the Successful Leadership module, is summatively assessed by a coursework element (30%) and a written examination element (70%).
+Each Core and Optional module, with the exception of the Successful Leadership module and the Strategic Project, is summatively assessed by a coursework element (50%) and a written examination element (50%).
 The coursework element is typically an assignment of approximately 2,000 or 2,500 words and varies from case studies and research essays to short answer and time-constrained assessments.
 The written examination is two hours in length; some examinations are unseen whilst others provide for some aspect of the examination to be previously seen by students.

 The Successful Leadership module is assessed by a coursework element (30%) and a portfolio (70%).